 Installation on macOS using a DMG distribution.

-For other platforms and installation types, including installation from generic binary and source distributions, you must initialize the data directory yourself.
+For other platforms and installation types, you must initialize the data directory manually.
+These include installation from generic binary and source distributions on Unix and Unix-like system, and installation from a ZIP Archive package on Windows.
 For instructions, see Section 2.10.1, “Initializing the Data Directory”.

 Assign passwords to the initial

 rootaccount in the grant tables, if that was not already done during data directory initialization.
 Passwords prevent unauthorized access to the MySQL server.
 For instructions, see Section 2.10.4, “Securing the Initial MySQL Account”.